Applying to a Doctoral Program in the School of Counseling

 - Official TOEFL Scores - INTERNATIONAL STUDENT APPLICANTS only; send scores, from the student or testing organization to the address below

-- A Department of Counseling application supplement form
+- A School of Counseling application supplement form

-- Three Personal Reference Forms using School of Counseling reference forms
+- Three references using Graduate School online reference forms or professional reference letters.

 - A professional resume